hemanth-kotagiri/practice-git/README.md

 That was a mouthful, follow the steps below to practice!

+But first, what in the world is Git?

+- It is a version control software that is used to track changes as you make modifications to your file(s).

+Yes, it's as simple as that.
+You can go back in history all the way to your first `commit` and see the changes you've made to your files.

+> This is as close as you can get to a time machine - but only for your files and folders.

 ### Forking and Cloning a remote repository

 Before you start working with GitHub, you need to have an account.
 [Sign up](https://github.com/join) for GitHub and come back here.